SOwOphie/wsedit/README.md

   * Use `-b` to disable background rendering, which remedies this for the most part.
   * Performance is highly dependant on your terminal emulator.
-I can personllay recommend `rxvt-unicode` and `xterm`.
+I can personally recommend `rxvt-unicode` and `xterm`.

 ### The build fails with some obscure error message